Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning: Related Work

 \subsection{Pretrained Language Model: RoBERTa}

 Bidirectional Encoder Representations from Transformers \cite{google2018bert}, or BERT, is a revolutionary self-supervised pretraining technique that learns to predict intentionally hidden (masked) sections of text.
-Crucially, the representations learned by BERT have been shown to generalize well to downstream tasks, and when BERT was first released in 2018 and it achieved state-of-the-art results on many NLP benchmark datasets.
+Crucially, the representations learned by BERT have been shown to generalize well to downstream tasks and, when BERT was first released in 2018, it achieved state-of-the-art results on many NLP benchmark datasets.

-RoBERTa \cite{roberta}, which was proposed by Liu et al., is built on BERT’s language masking strategy and modifies key hyperparameters in BERT, and it can be regarded as a heavily optimized version of BERT.
+RoBERTa \cite{roberta}, as is proposed by Liu et al., is built on BERT’s language-masking strategy and modifies key hyperparameters in BERT, and it can be regarded as a heavily optimized version of BERT.
 It includes removing BERT’s next-sentence pretraining objective, and trains with much larger mini-batches and learning rates.
 It was also trained on an order of magnitude more data than BERT, for a longer amount of time.
 This allows RoBERTa representations to generalize even better to downstream tasks compared to BERT.
 The improved model RoBERTa achieves state-of-the-art results on GLUE, RACE and SQuAD benchmarks, without multi-task finetuning for GLUE or additional data for SQuAD.